gunthercox/DataHub/README.md

-# DataFeed
+# DataHub

-DataFeed is an experimental high-throughput data feed designed for machine consumption.
+DataHub is an experimental high-throughput data feed designed for machine consumption.

 ## Use cases